Below, please find the most frequently asked questions. If you still need assistance, please contact us.

 What materials do I need to submit along with my application?

-Applicants should submit two letters of recommendation and unofficial transcripts from all of their undergraduate and graduate institutions.
+Applicants should submit a statement of purpose, two letters of recommendation and unofficial transcripts from all of their undergraduate and graduate institutions.
 GRE scores are not required!
 Applicants from non-English speaking countries must submit TOEFL/IELTS scores as part of the application.
 A non-refundable application fee of $75 must also be submitted along with your application in order for it to be processed.

 Are TOEFL scores needed for international students whose first language is not English?
 If so, what are the minimum score requirements?

 International applicants from non-english speaking countries must demonstrate proficiency in writing and speaking English with a minimum TOEFL score of 90 for the Internet-based test or minimum IELTS score of 6.5.
 The English language requirement is waived for international applicants who hold an undergraduate or graduate degree from a U.S. institution.

 I’ve been out of school for a while now, are professional letters of recommendation acceptable?

 Although academic letters of recommendation are preferred, we will accept professional letters of recommendation if they are able to provide a sufficient character analysis and vouch for your professional and academic abilities.

 Applications are accepted for fall and spring admission.
 All application requirements can be found here:

 Do I need experience in both Biology and Computer Science?

 Absolutely not.
 Most of our applicants have either a Biology, Life Science or Computer Science background (not both).
 The aim of our program is to build a greater breadth of knowledge in both life sciences and computer science.
 Many of our students have either a strong background in Biology and Biochemistry or a strong background in Math and Computing.
 Our curriculum closely matches student needs, allowing students to become familiar with all facets of the program.